Oliverio Castañeda

-Oliverio Castañeda de León (October 12, 1955 – October 20, 1978) was a Guatemalan left-wing oriented student leader, who fought for civil rights and was assassinated at the age of 23 in Guatemala City during the regime of General Romeo Lucas García.
+Oliverio Castañeda de León (October 12, 1955 – October 20, 1978) was a Guatemalan left-wing oriented student leader, who fought for civil rights and was assassinated in Guatemala City during the regime of General Romeo Lucas García.

 Activism

 Castañeda was born in Guatemala City, into a middle class family.
 He started attending the Department of Economics at the Universidad de San Carlos de Guatemala (USAC) in 1975, and became a dynamic member of the Students' Association (Asociación de Estudiantes Universitarios, AEU) of the USAC, to which he was elected secretary general on May 22, 1978.
 He was highly involved in political activities, and organized many protest marches against the government in response to state-sponsored human rights violations.
 In September 1978 he helped organize a general strike to protest sharp increases in public transportation fares.
 The government responded harshly, arresting dozens of protesters and injuring many more.
 As a result of the campaign, the government agreed to the protesters' demands, including the establishment of a public transportation subsidy.
-Fearful that this concession would encourage more protests, the military government, along with state-sponsored paramilitary death squads, generated an unsafe situation for Castañeda and other public leaders.
 On October 6, a former directive of the Mail and Telegraph Workers' Syndicate was assassinated by a death squad.